alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 }
 ```

-The system also provides a couple of extra font options named: `serif` and `sans-serif`.
-These options choose the default system serif or San serif font.
+The system also provides a couple extra font options named: `serif` and `sans-serif`.
+These options choose the default system serif or san serif font.

 For example, if you wanted to use the default system sans serif font if Helvetica and Arial were not available, your font stack might become: